ajduke/meteor-telescope/README.md

 - Enable/Disable userlinks on post
 - Change the backgroud color

-For configuration, we exposed one object called `TelescopeConfig` and two functions called `telescopeRoutes` and `telescopeRoutesServer`, which are used for configuring the routes.
+For configuration, we exposed one object called `TelescopeConfig` and which contains the sevaral fields and two functions called `telescope_routes` and `telescope_routes_server`, which are used for configuring the routes, client and server respectively.
 Typical way to put configuration in `Meteor.startup` method.

 Following is **minimal configuration** to run the packaged telescope application, put following in `somefileName.js` file under `lib` or any top level directory other than `client` and `server`